How To Make a Portable Vertical Garden Tower

 You may need to let your paint dry (about 30 minutes is usually enough time) before applying a second coat, if necessary.
 Let your paint dry again and paint the edges and top of your board.

 Once your board is painted and dry, move it aside.
 Bring your soil, gardening tools if you need them, 6” plants, and Wally Eco planters into your workspace.
 Start by using scissors to open your first bag of soil by cutting a large triangle off of one corner of the bag.
 Then, set up your Wally Eco wall planters by removing the perforated water channeling panel, flipping it around, and firmly re-inserting it into the slot at the back of the planter.
 Also remove all hardware included in the planter basket at the bottom (1 bracket, 1 screw, and 1 drywall anchor in each).
 You will only need the brackets for this project, but move them aside for now.

 Next, use your trowel or your hands to lay down a layer of soil in the bottom of your Eco, at least a couple inches thick.

 Take one of your 6” plants and gently squeeze around its base to help it come out of the plastic container more smoothly, then place it in the center of your Eco.
 Fill the sides with soil, packing it firmly around the plant.

-Pro Tip: to avoid water running over the top of the soil and down the front of the planter when you water your plants, make sure the soil reaches above the perforated holes in the reservoir panel.
+Pro Tip: to avoid water running over the top of the soil and down the front of the planter when you water your plants, make sure the soil reaches above the perforated holes in the water channeling panel.

 Place your board against a wall, painted side up, and measure your midpoint along the top, marking it with a pencil.
 From there, using your meter stick or measuring tape, make marks down the center of the board at 4” down and every 11 inches down from that mark (at 15”, 26”, and 37” from the top).